laice/goontube-genie/README.md

 Save the gtube-rapidfire-XX.crx file in /bin/ to your computer, open chrome://extensions and drag the file onto the browser window

 # usage
-Note: Due to security issues I'm still figuring out, keyboard copy+paste and pressing enter to submit aren't working yet, but the right-click menu works with paste and there are buttons for submitting everything.
+Note: keyboard copy+paste and pressing enter to submit aren't working yet, but the right-click menu works with paste and there are buttons for submitting everything. need to change how I'm interacting with the DOM and this should be available soon (or maybe api integration will make this irrelevant)

 Note: Currently only supports oldtubes